br3xk/LSTM-Model-for-Street-Scale-Flood-Forecasting-using-Transfer-Learning/README.md

-# LSTM Model for Street-Scale Flood Forecasting using Transfer Learning
+# LSTM model for real-time street-scale flood forecasting using Transfer Learning
 We apply Transfer Learning for Street-Scale Nuisance Flood Forecasting in Coastal-Urban Cities using an LSTM model.
 This is implemented in Keras Python.